 As part of the objective of making sustainable investments in the areas specified above, the Sub-Fund also applies an exclusion strategy.
-The Sub-Fund excludes investments in companies with business activities associated with fossil fuels and in companies that violate international norms and conventions related to environmental issues.
+The Sub-Fund excludes investments in

+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained. companies with business activities associated with fossil fuels and in companies that violate international norms and conventions related to environmental issues.